top of page

 Create awareness about elephant behavior

 We conduct regular seminars and workshops to share our experience with the local community and learn from their local knowledge on conflict-mitigation techniques.
+We believe that regular communication and sharing sessions will help build the confidence of people to coexist with elephants.

 Facilitate effective mitigation